-Applicability: This Google Wallet Balance Customer Service and Error Resolution Policy ("Policy") applies to Peer-to-Peer Payment Transactions and other Google Wallet Balance transactions (which transactions are collectively referred to as “Services” in this Policy) affecting a Customer.
+Applicability: This Google Pay Customer Service and Error Resolution Policy for Google Pay Peer-to-Peer Payments and Google Pay Balance Transactions ("Policy") applies to Peer-to-Peer Payment Transactions and other Google Pay Balance transactions (which transactions are collectively referred to as “Services” in this Policy) affecting a Customer.
 These Services are provided to you by Google Payment Corp. ("GPC").

-This Policy does not apply to transactions with the Processing Service, or transactions with the Android Pay Virtual Card, or the Google Wallet Online Cards.
+This Policy does not apply to transactions with the Processing Service or other Google Pay features.
 Please see the Google Payments Terms of Service for information relating to these features.

 Capitalized terms used in this Policy have the meanings stated in the Google Payments Terms of Service, unless otherwise defined in this Policy.

 Section 1.
 Cancellation or Refunds Generally

 Except as stated in the "Cancellation or Refunds of Peer-to-Peer Payments" section and the "EFT Error Resolution Policy" section below, all payments processed through the Services are non-refundable to you.
 You may not use the Services to reverse, chargeback or cancel a completed payment transaction using the Services.

 Section 2.
 Rights With Your Account Holding Financial Institution

 In addition to the rights you have under this Policy, you also may have refund or other rights under your agreement with the financial institution holding your Funding Account.
 You would need to contact your financial institution and/or review your agreement with the financial institution governing your account for more information.

 Customers are solely responsible for disputes and GPC is not a party to and will not be responsible for any disputes between Customers.

 Section 4.
 Cancellation or Refunds of Peer-to-Peer Payments